machinelearningZH/plausi/README.md

 **2. Explore the methodology in the Documentation**

-## R-Package für die Plausibilisierung von Abstimmungsresultaten

-Das plausi-package dient der R-gestützten Abstimmungsforensik.
-Es enthält Funktionen die es erlauben statistische Auffälligkeiten und Anomalien in Abstimmungsresultaten zu identifizieren.

-- robuste Ausreissererkennung für kleine Fallzahlen wie auch schiefe Verteilungen
-- Berechnung von Differenzen zwischen allen möglichen Kombinationen von Vorlagen (z.B. zwecks systematischem Vergleich der Stimmbeteiligung verschiedener Vorlagen über alle Auszählkreise hinweg)
-- Vorhersage von zu erwartenden Resultaten via unterschiedlichen Machine-Learning Algorithmen (Ja-Anteile, Stimmbeteiligung etc.)
+## What does the Plausi Package do?

+The Plausi package is designed for R-supported election forensics.
+It provides functions that enable the identification of statistical irregularities and anomalies in vote results.

+Key features include:

+- Robust outlier detection for small sample sizes and skewed distributions
+- Calculation of differences between all possible combinations of turnout-levels (e.g., for systematic comparison of voter turnout across all voting districts)
+- Prediction of expected results using by machine learning algorithms (e.g., yes-vote proportions, voter turnout, etc.)

 ## Licensing
-- All code, the index formula and the synthetic text data are licensed under the MIT license.
+All code, the index formula and the synthetic text data are licensed under the MIT license.

 ## Project team
 This is a project of [Team Data of the Statistical Office of the Canton of Zurich](https://www.zh.ch/de/direktion-der-justiz-und-des-innern/statistisches-amt/data.html).
 Responsible: Simon Graf, Thomas Lo Russo and Thomas Knecht